GenPro was launched in April 2020 and a period of significant membership growth has followed.

 He has been a keen supporter of the establishment of GenPro to try to change that historic representation and to support sustainable and viable General Practice.

-His interests are his family, both nuclear and extended, as well as conservation - the land, rivers and bush.
+His interests are his family as well as conservation - the land, rivers and bush.

 Philip was born in the UK and qualified as an Accountant before joining the National Health Service and becoming a Director of Finance on the Board of successive Primary Care Trusts.

 He was seconded to support national negotiations covering primary care contracting, including the GP contract, and was subsequently jointly appointed by the British Medical Association and the UK Departments of Health to Chair the Review of the Global Sum/Carr-Hill weighted capitation formula covering almost £10 billion of annual General Practice funding.